Why It Works

 In a medium saucepan, stir together soy sauce, Shaoxing wine, and sugar until sugar is mostly dissolved.
 Add cinnamon, star anise, 1 knob of ginger, and 2 scallions.
 Set over medium-high heat and bring to a simmer.
 Lower heat to a bare simmer and cook, stirring occasionally, until mixture is lightly syrupy and coats the back of a spoon, about 40 minutes.
 Set aside.

 Adjust oven rack to middle position and preheat oven to 450°F (230°C).
 Line a rimmed baking sheet with aluminum foil.
-Scatter two-thirds of onions and celery across pan.
+Scatter 2/3 of onions and celery across pan.
 Place a wire rack directly on top of vegetables.

 Pat turkey dry with paper towels.
 Rub 1 tablespoon (15ml) oil all over turkey.
 Using a pastry brush, apply a thin layer of glaze to underside of turkey only.
 Place turkey skin side up on top of rack, tuck wing tips behind back, and arrange so turkey does not overlap the baking sheet edges, pressing down on breastbone to flatten breasts slightly.